Volue-Public/energy-mesh-python/docs/source/authentication.rst

 Requirements
 *****************

 #.
-Configure Mesh server to use authentication and TLS:
+Configure the Mesh server to use authentication and TLS:

    .. code-block:: javascript